 Gilman Scholarship recipients can only receive the scholarship once.
-If a student previously declined the Gilman Scholarship, they are welcome to re-apply, as long as they still meet all eligibility requirements listed above.
+If a student previously declined the Gilman Scholarship, they are welcome to re-apply, as long as they still meet all eligibility requirements listed below.

 The Benjamin A. Gilman International Scholarship Program is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 To be eligible for a Gilman Scholarship, an applicant must be:

 - A citizen or national of the United States;

 - An undergraduate student in good standing at an accredited institution of higher education in the United States (including both two-year and four-year institutions);

 - Receiving a Federal Pell Grant during the time of application or provide proof that they will be receiving a Pell Grant during the term of their study abroad program or internship;